jacobdeasy/TikZ/Embedding aggregation/README.md

 ## Source

-[Impact of novel aggregation methods for flexible, time-sensitive EHR prediction without variable selection or cleaning](https://arxiv.org/abs/1909.08981), *Preprint under review at the Machine Learning for Health orkshop at NeurIPS 2019*.
+[Impact of novel aggregation methods for flexible, time-sensitive EHR prediction without variable selection or cleaning](https://arxiv.org/abs/1909.08981), *Preprint under review at the Machine Learning for Health workshop at NeurIPS 2019*.